GitMirroring/gnuboot/site/faq.md

 TODO: Integrate this in Libreboot, as a payload option, but also:

-TODO: Fork LinuxBoot, and make a version of it that uses linux-libre.
+TODO: Fork LinuxBoot, and make a version of it that uses Linux-libre.
 Ensure that it is a fully free distribution, so that the FSF can endorse it.

 LinuxBoot is *perfect*, especially if you're setting up one of these systems to